diandraaaaa/Data-Structures/README.md

 # Data Structures and Containers Exploration

 **Introduction:**
-This README summarizes my exploration of data structures using C++ and understanding how different containers interact with various data structures.
+This Repository summarizes my exploration of data structures using C++ and understanding how different containers interact with various data structures.

 **Overview:**
 During this exploration, I studied fundamental data structures such as arrays, linked lists, stacks, queues, trees, and graphs.
 Each assignment focused on understanding a specific data structure and its implementation in C++, along with exploring the appropriate container choices for efficient implementation.